serverless/blog/posts/2017-03-14-serverless-v1.9.0.md

 Most of the time developing in Python is done with the help of `virtualenvs` to encapsulate dependencies for Python projects.
 This is especially helpful when working on different Serverless Python services.

-Most of the time you want to quickly test your functions locally without the need to deploy them to AWS first.
+Oftentimes you want to quickly test your functions locally without the need to deploy them to AWS first.
 This is where the `invoke local` command comes in handy.
 However in the past `invoke local` didn't support `virtualenv` setups.

 Serverless v1.9 changes that and adds support for `virtualenv` setups in the `invoke local` command.